 Any event of default under the RBL Facility as described above would allow the lenders under the RBL Facility, at their discretion, to cancel the RBL Facility and demand that all outstanding borrowings under the RBL Facility be repaid and/or enforce their security rights.
 This would in turn trigger other creditors' rights to call cross-defaults under the other financing arrangements of the Retained Group (namely the Convertible Bonds, the 2022 Senior Notes and the 2025 Senior Notes) which could result in the entirety of the Retained Group's borrowings potentially becoming immediately repayable by the end of April 2021.
-The amount outstanding under the Retained Group's RBL Facility which could be required to be repaid following an event of default under the RBL Facility as described above was US\$1.43 billion as at 31 December 2020.
-The amount repayable should the Retained Group's creditors exercise their right to trigger a cross-default under the Retained Group's other financing arrangements, resulting in the borrowings under such arrangements being accelerated such that the entirety of the Retained Group's borrowings, including the amount outstanding under the Retained Group's RBL Facility, become immediately repayable, was US\$3.18 billion as at 31 December 2020.
+The amount outstanding under the RBL Facility as described above was US\$1.43 billion as at 31 December 2020.
+The amount repayable should the Retained Group's creditors exercise their right to trigger a cross-default under the Retained Group's borrowings in the Betained Group's borrowings under such arrangements, resulting in the borrowings under such arrangements being accelerated such that the entirety of the Retained Group's borrowings, including the amount outstanding under the Retained Group's RBL Facility, repayable, was US\$3.18 billion as at 31 December 2020.
 The financial information set out in this paragraph has been extracted without material adjustment from the Company's unaudited management accounts for the month ended 31 December.